 With that in mind, I'd like to offer a fifteen minutes later for our Singles characters.
 Here we go.

 Steve Dunne, engineer, who wanted to get a supertrain built in Seattle, eventually runs for mayor.
 He is defeated his first and second attempts, but his campaign is successful on its third go.
 He runs on living wage increases and on revitalizing Seattle's sagging infrastructure, with an emphasis on the Supertrain.
 Ground-breaking for it took place his second year in office.
-He has won in landslides each subsequent election; and the Supertrain is now the most popular mass-transit system in America, serving well over a million Seattle residents.
+He has won in landslides each subsequent election; and the Supertrain is now the most popular mass-transit system in America, serving well over a million Seattle residents daily.

 Debbie Hunt was diagnosed with breast cancer a few years after we saw her last, but she survived.
 She quit advertising, and now spends her days working with and advising other survivors.
 Her non-profit was instrumental in getting various carcinogens banned in the state of Washington, as well as around the country.